securepractice/mailrisk-sentinel-connector/README.md

       - `API_KEY` (MailRisk API Key)
       - `API_SECRET` (MailRisk API Secret)
     - Workspace ID and Primary Key can be found in the Azure Portal, and you should find the workspace that is connected to Azure Sentinel.
 Typically found under Log Analytics workspace -> Agents management
-    - The MailRisk API key and secret are created in the settings in the portal.
-If they are already created, hopefully you have them stored somewhere.
+    - The MailRisk API key and secret are created in the [settings in the portal](https://manage.securepractice.co/settings/security).
+      - If you have lost your API secret, you can generate a new key pair.

+        <span style="color:red">WARNING:</span> Any services using the old key pair will stop working.
 10. Once all application settings have been entered, click Save.